 A hostile work environment means that your company may have employees that experience unwelcome comments or conduct based on gender, race, nationality, religion, disability, sexual orientation, age or other legal protections that somehow unreasonably interfere with the employee’s work performance or develop an intimidating or abusive work environment.
-The key step to prevention is to develop a sound hostile work environment policy
+The key step to prevention is to develop a sound policy

 A hostile work environment can also occur when someone on your management team creates a situation or atmosphere that makes your employee resign.
 This can be construed as retaliation.

 Employers in Colorado and other states want to make sure that their employees are trained and that supervisor understands your hostile work environment internal policies.
 You do not want to get into a situation where the EEOC deems that you imposed unwarranted discipline as a means of revenge.